-Prerequisites: High school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score or a C or higher in MTH 125.
-Program: Mathematics
+Prerequisites: Appropriate mathematics placement score or a C or higher in MTH 125.

 MTH 192: PRECALCULUS ALGEBRA LABORATORY

 This course is designed to accompany a Pre-Calculus Algebra Course.
 It provides a laboratory setting in which students receive individualized instruction, work on laboratory exercises and group projects.
 Emphasis will be on applications of mathematics.